Substantial photon model

 time of interaction of the praons’ fluxes with the electron.
 Despite the fact

-that the rest mass of the photon particles is big enough, it
+of the photon particles is big enough, it

 cannot be directly found in experiments.
 This is due to the fact that during